BackendStack21/echo-api/README.md

 # Introduction
-Basic *echo* API to help debugging API gateway or proxy solutions.
+*Echo API*, is a Docker-based solution to help debugging client services and API gateway solutions.

 # Usage
 The service exposes the following endpoints:
-- `GET /echo/:latency/ms`: The endpoints respond with the HTTP request headers using the `:latency` parameter value to introduce artificial latency.
+- `GET /echo/:latency/ms`: The endpoints respond with the HTTP request headers using the `:latency` parameter value to introduce simulated latency.

 ## Example:
 ```bash